unnamed42/hexo-theme-kunkka/README.md

 + **busuanzi** - Enable the [busuanzi](http://busuanzi.ibruce.info/) visit count when set to `true`.
 + **tag_number** - Set the maximum number of tags displayed in navigation area.
 + **full_content** - Display the whole post content in preview page when set to `true`.
++ **color_theme** - Determines the color of nearly all anchors.
+If empty, will use a default color instead.
++ **old_browser** - Downgrade jQuery to version 1.12.x to support out-dated browsers, such as IE6.
 + **cdn** - cdn of your own.
 It's a global setting.
 + **placeholder** - The default thumbnail image of a post, set to empty if you don't want this.
 + **links** - Links to your friends.